 701 N University Drive, Fargo, ND

-Camp Lone Tree is named after their dad’s hunting camp located southwest of Harvey, ND.
+Camp Lone Tree, named after their dad’s hunting camp, is located southwest of Harvey, ND.
 We visited late Sunday evening on a very windy day.

-If the weather would have been better we would have definitely dined in the rooftop area.
+If the weather had been better, we would have dined in the rooftop area.

-There are plenty of tables and a high-top bar around half of the perimeter of the space.
-The area is very inviting and laid back with giant outdoor games, corn-hole sets, and seating around a firepit.
+There are plenty of tables and a high-top bar around half the perimeter of the space.
+The area is inviting and laid-back with giant outdoor games, corn-hole sets, and seating around a firepit.

 We dined inside the “cabin” area instead.
 I loved the details of the colorful wallpaper, Jenga games on a few tables, and beautifully patterned back pillows on the bench along the wall.